meshula/tinyusd/Readme.md

 .\bootstrap-vcpkg.bat
 ```

-## build boost
+Next, build boost.
 This takes a while, might be a good moment to file an issue on USD requesting
 the elimination of boost as a dependency ;) We're only going to install the bits
 USD needs, so bear with...